Gordon Wilson (peace campaigner): Death

 Wilson died of a heart attack in 1995, aged 67, just a few months after the death of his son, Peter, in a road accident.
 He was survived by his wife, Joan, and their daughter Julie-Anne.
+His wife, Joan Wilson, died on 31 March 2023.

 Legacy

 People who had met Wilson in the course of his peace work have described him as one of the most inspiring and caring men they had ever met.

 Wesley College Dublin, where Wilson went to school as a teenager, renamed their library to the Gordon Wilson Library after his death.
 His widow was present at the ceremony.